SPARK Overview

 You can specify SPARK_Mode in a fine-grained manner on a per-unit basis.
 An Ada package has four different components: the visible and private parts of its specification and the declarative and statement parts of its body.
 You can specify SPARK_Mode as being either On or Off on any of those parts.
 Likewise, a subprogram has two parts: its specification and its body.

 A general rule in SPARK is that once SPARK_Mode has been set to Off, it can never be switched On again in the same part of a package or subprogram.
-This prevents setting SPARK_Mode to On for subunits of a unit with SPARK_Mode Off and switching back to SPARK_Mode On for a part of a given unit where it was set fo Off in a previous part.
+This prevents setting SPARK_Mode to On for local units of a unit with SPARK_Mode Off and switching back to SPARK_Mode On for a part of a given unit where it was set fo Off in a previous part.

 Note